-- A) Complete five (5) original Uniform Principal Performance Contract forms, making sure all spaces are completed and vote tally is recorded accurately, and all LSC members voting affirmatively sign the Certification of Principal Selection By LSC form. - B) Obtain signatures of the LSC Chairperson, LSC Secretary and the new Principal on the five (5) original copies. - C) Provide an original signed contract to Principal and LSC Record keeper. - D) Deliver copies to Office of LSC Relations and Principal Talent Office.
-The individual delivering the copies should receive a receipt from Office of LSC Relations and Principal Talent Office.
+- C) Complete five (5) original Uniform Principal Performance Contract forms, making sure all spaces are completed and vote tally is recorded accurately, and all LSC members voting affirmatively sign the Certification of Principal Selection By LSC form. - D) Obtain signatures of the LSC Chairperson, LSC Secretary and the new Principal on the five (5) original copies.

+E) Provide an original signed contract to: 1.
+Principal, 2.
+LSC Record Keeper, 3) Department of Principal Quality, 4) Office of LSC Relations and 5) Network Office.
+The individual delivering the contracts should receive a receipt from the Office of LSC Relations, the Department of Principal Quality and the Network Office.
+See Principal Position Ebulletin for details about contract delivery.

-E) Review of Contract
+F) Review of Contract

-- Principal Talent Office manages the review of the signed contract by the Board of Education's Law Department. - If the Law Department identifies issues with the contract, the Office of LSC Relations works with the LSC Chairperson and Principal to correct issues and submit a revised contract to the Principal Talent Office. - F) Presentation of Contract to the Board of Education - Once the principal contract has been reviewed by key District departments, the contract Board Report is presented to the Board of Education to accept and file.
+- Department of Principal Quality manages the review of the signed contract by the Board of Education's Law Department. - If the Law Department identifies issues with the contract, the Office of LSC Relations works with the LSC Chairperson and Principal to correct issues and submit a revised contract to the Department of Principal Quality.

+G) Presentation of Contract to the Board of Education

+Once the principal contract has been reviewed by key District departments, the contract Board Report is presented to the Board of Education to accept and file.
 The Board does not approve contacts.
 The Board's role is to accept and file.